THE PROGRAM

 Where is the accommodation?

-During all the program (July 3rd to 14th 2023), the students will live at the VITA STUDENT PEDRALBES residence, located in a privileged setting closely connected with the heart of the city downtown.
+During all the program (July 2nd to 12th 2024), the students will live at Aleu Student Residence located in a privileged setting closely connected with the heart of the city downtown.

 Can I stay for extra nights before and/or after BIYSC?

-If booked in advance, rooms in the VITA STUDENT PEDRALBES residence may be available for participants that arrive earlier or wish to leave later.
-All arrangements must be made directly through the BIYSC Team to contact previously the residence and the cost for the extra nights is at the participant’s own expense.
+If booked in advance, rooms in the residence may be available only for participants for international non-European flights who need to arrive one day earlier or leave one day later.
+All arrangements must be made directly through the BIYSC Team.
+The cost of the extra nights is at the participant’s own expense.
+Early arrivals or late departure participants will have to make their own travel arrangements to and from the residence because no pick-up services will be provided outside program dates.

 OTHER QUESTIONS